Other recommended activities in and around Hetta, include:

-You can also find more information about general winter activities which are possible in this area from the location information section of our website.
+You can find more information about winter activity options in Hetta from the location information section of our website.

 NB: The prices shown below are the prices which the activity organisers quote.
 Hence, they do not normally include transfers to and from hotels and, if you want us to put a package together for you and to liase with the other companies on your behalf, then we will charge, for example, for transfers to and from the various locations.

 Hetta's Skierri (nature centre) is at the far side of Hetta village from our husky farm but it is well worth a visit.
 As well as being a nature centre, it hosts one of the biggest Sami exhibitions in Lapland called 'Vuovjjuš / Wanderers', which outlines both the modern-day and historic importance of reindeer in the Sami way of life.